Overview

 |---|---|---|

-Branded keyword campaigns on any search platform routinely exceed 10:1 because they capture existing demand at low cost — this is normal and expected, not a reason to scale branded spend.
+Branded keyword campaigns on any search platform routinely exceed 10:1 because they capture existing demand at low cost.
+That's normal and expected, not a reason to scale branded spend further.

 How to Improve ROAS

-1. Improve landing page conversion rate.
-A 1 percentage point improvement in conversion rate raises ROAS by 33–50% without changing a single bid.
-Test headline clarity, page speed, and form length.
+Improving landing page conversion rate moves the needle fastest.
+A 1 percentage point improvement in conversion rate raises ROAS by 33 to 50% without changing a single bid, so test headline clarity, page speed, and form length first.

-2. Increase average order value.
+Increasing average order value helps too.
 Upselling, bundling, and free-shipping thresholds all raise revenue per click, directly improving ROAS at the same CPC.

-3. Tighten audience targeting.
+Tightening audience targeting cuts waste.
 Exclude irrelevant demographics, add negative keywords on search, and use lookalike audiences seeded from your best customers rather than broad interest targeting.

-4. Pause or restructure underperforming ad groups.
+Pausing or restructuring underperforming ad groups matters once you have the data.
 Use campaign-level ROAS data from Step 4 to identify and pause ad groups that have spent enough to produce statistically meaningful ROAS data but remain below break-even.

-5. Improve the break-even threshold itself.
+Improving the break-even threshold itself is the lever people overlook.
 Negotiate better supplier pricing, reduce fulfilment costs, or move to higher-margin product lines.
 A business with 50% gross margins can profitably run campaigns that would be loss-making at 30% margins.

 Key Terms